syang11/ProbeRating/README.md

 Welcome!

 This repo stores codes and data for the paper:
 > Shu Yang, Xiaoxi Liu, Raymond Ng.
 ProbeRating: A recommender system to infer binding profiles for nucleic acid-binding proteins.
+Bioinformatics.
+2020.

 It contains: